the-tomato-king/Tomatch/README.md

 1. Clone the repository
 2. Install dependencies: `npm install`
 3. Create a `.env` file in the root directory with the required environment variables
-4. Start the development server: `
+4. Start the development server: `npm expo start`